-Jonathan Cohen began teaching at UMF in 1992 after a year at Swarthmore College.
-His research focuses on Nietzsche, Ancient Greek Philosophy, and Jewish Philosophy.
+Jonathan Cohen has been teaching at UMF since 1992.
 He is the author of In Nietzsche’s Footsteps, a philosophical travel memoir recounting his family’s trip to three of Nietzsche’s favorite residences (8th House Publishing, 2018), as well as Science, Culture, and Free Spirits: A Study of Nietzsche’s Human, All-Too-Human (Humanity Books, 2010).
-Current projects include The Music of Nietzsche’s Life and Plato on Love, Death, and the Soul (for which he will be on sabbatical in Fall 2019).
-His courses range over the history of philosophy, logic, ethics, philosophy of education, philosophy of music, and philosophy and literature.
+Current research projects include Plato on Love, Death, and the Soul and The Music of Nietzsche’s Life.
+His courses range over the history of philosophy from Anaximander to Zizek, as well as logic, ethics, philosophy of education, philosophy of music, and philosophy and literature.
+Recent course titles include “Philosophies to Live By” and “Truth Lies & BS.”
 He is a volunteer maintainer of the Appalachian Trail and an avid Nordic skier.

 - 1991 PhD University of Pennsylvania